Differences Between Residential and Commercial Construction

 OUR LATEST ARTICLES

 When you hire a general contractor with office remodeling in mind, you need an idea of what you want to have done.
-Sure, an industry specialist can offer useful advice, but it’s your building and you […]
+Sure, an industry specialist can offer useful advice, but it’s your building and your project.
+Looks are one thing, but planning for a useful layout […]

 Commercial construction and residential construction vary in almost everything from building materials used for the equipment needed, and even obtaining appropriate funding.
-Differences start with ho […]
+Differences start with how the residential or commercial property will be used.
+It's common knowledge that residential homes are designed for people to live […]